-The Gun Violence Prevention Network will catalyze and expand local gun violence prevention by learning about and adapting best practices from across the country.
-Participating community foundations will also work together to apply a racial equity lens to their gun violence prevention initiatives.
+This Network is designed to catalyze and expand local gun violence prevention by learning about and adapting best practices from across the country.
+Participating community foundations also work together to apply a racial equity lens to their gun violence prevention initiatives.

-Community foundations participating in this Network will leave with:
+Community foundations that participate in our Gun Violence Prevention Network will leave with:

 - An energized, committed internal team that is working effectively together on gun violence prevention strategies and plans;